wildboar-foundation/wildboar/README.md

 ### Compilation

-If you already have a working installation of NumPy, SciPy and Cython, compiling and installing wildboar is as simple as:
+If you already have a working installation of numpy, scikit-learn, scipy and cython, compiling and installing wildboar is as simple as:

     python setup.py install